How Get Started on Realtime

 The reporter need not purchase these software applications: they are for the attorney to purchase.
 But there are other proprietary software packages available from the CAT vendors which the reporter can carry and have available to load.
 These are used to load on an attorney’s notebook which does not yet have software designed to receive realtime.

-9. You will need a null modem cable which can hook up to at least three attorneys.
-This is the cable which you use to connect the attorney’s notebook.
-These are available from most of the CAT vendors.
+9. You will need to know how to hook up to at least three attorneys.
+This data is available from your CAT vendor.

 Work with your CAT vendor on the CAT system settings, if there is any problem getting the data coming across on the second computer.
 This can be a tricky step in certain cases, so be persistent with the vendors until it is worked out.
 Understand what you are doing, so if there are problems in the future with this step, you know how to troubleshoot.
 This is a key step, as you don’t want to find yourself at a realtime job, attorneys set up and ready to go, and the realtime feed is not coming across — yet you don’t know how to correct it.